kyma-project/kyma/docs/serverless/03-02-function-specification.md

 ### Custom HTTP responses in Node.js

 By default, a failing Function simply throws an error to tell the event service to reinject the event at a later point.
-An HTTP-based function returns the HTTP status code `500`.
+An HTTP-based Function returns the HTTP status code `500`.
 On the contrary, if you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

 Apart from these two default codes, you can define custom responses in both Node.js 10 and Node.js 12 environments using the **event.extensions.response** object.

 This object is created by the Express framework and can be customized.
 For more information, read [Node.js API documentation][https://nodejs.org/docs/latest-v12.x/api/http.html#http_class_http_serverresponse].

-This example shows how to set such a custom response in Node.js for HTTP status code `400`:
+This example shows how to set such a custom response in Node.js for the HTTP status code `400`:

 ```js
 module.exports = {